railsware/js-routes/Readme.md

 ## What about security?

-js-routes itself do not have security holes.
+JsRoutes itself do not have security holes.
 It makes URLs without access protection more reachable by potential attacker.
 In order to prevent this use `:exclude` option for sensitive urls like `/admin_/`